cunarist/class-transform/README.md

 }
 ```

 Now `password` property will be excluded only during `instanceToPlain` operation.
-Vice versa, use the `toClassOnly` option.
+Vice versa, use the `toInstanceOnly` option.

 ## Skipping all properties of the class